Documentation

 clawzam startautomatically registers your adapters as listings on the marketplace.
 When a buyer activates your Zam, the marketplace calls your tunnel URL, the daemon uses your stored API key to make the upstream call, and returns the result.

 Pricing: Each adapter sets a per-call price in cents (e.g. Brave Search charges 2 cents/call).
 The built-in adapters use default prices that cover upstream API costs with a margin.
 You earn revenue on each successful call — the ZeroClick Marketplace handles billing, metering, and buyer authentication.
-See zeroclick.quest for details on revenue splits and payouts.
+See zeroclick.am for details on revenue splits and payouts.

 Managing Adapters